You are currently viewing Book Review: 3 Quiet Truths from The Art of Being Alone

 This book shows us how to slowly change that, step by step.

 There’s a lot more that the writer shared but you’ll only truly understand when you read it yourself.
-Because everyone reads the book in their own way, and it impacts each person differently.
+Even the most thoughtful book review is just the beginning, because every reader connects with it differently.

-The real heaven is when you hold the book gently in your hands, sit in a quiet place, and read it word by word, page by page with your own thoughts.
+The real heaven is when you hold the book gently in your hands, sit in a quiet place, and read it word by word with your own thoughts.

 The real blessing is holding with your own hand.